 Most of my life, I have been mostly interested in caring for other people.
 This year, I'm aiming to learn to care properly for me.
 (That doesn't mean I will forget everyone else.)

-the elastic supports that I use to help ease
+Overnight, my ankles swelled so much that the elastic supports that I use to help ease the pain, were slicing into me.

 About a month ago Dr K, my rheumatologist, asked me to stop taking sulfasalazine for a month to see if it was still working.